Disney Memory Maker: PhotoPass Locations, Cost, and Is it Worth It?

-I’m so sorry to have to inform you that I don’t have the magic answer to this question.
+I’m so sorry to have to break it to you, but I don’t have the magic answer to this question.
 (I can barely figure out the answer for myself.)

-However, I can share some facts with you that will hopefully help you make the right decision.
+However, I can share some facts — and personal experience — that will hopefully help you make the right decision.

 First, there are two possible misconceptions to clear up about the PhotoPass service (and, therefore, the Memory Maker product):

 - PhotoPass Photographers are not “professional photographers” in the truest sense of the word.